carstenlucke/TimeLedger/DEVELOPMENT.md

 - **TypeScript**: All components are typed
 - **Props interfaces**: Define interface for component props
 - **Hooks**: useState, useEffect for state and side effects
+- **Context API**: Used for theme, internationalization, and notifications

 ### File Organization